789ni812/imgdescriptor/ARCHITECTURE.md

 ## UI/UX
 - **Layout:**
-  - Responsive flex-wrap card layout (no grid)
+  - Responsive, stacked card layout (no grid)
+  - Each image/turn is displayed as a vertical `GalleryCard` with:
+    - The image at the top
+    - An accordion below with two sections: "Image Description" (collapsed by default) and "Image Story" (expanded by default)
+    - A "Turn X" label for each card, newest at the top
   - Header displays character stats
   - Main area: image upload, preview, description, story, and controls
 - **Reset Game:**